VortrexFTW/lu_gtavspawncam/README.md

 **Instructions:**
 Put the script folder "GTA V Spawn Camera" into your Scripts folder of your server.
-The proper directory structure should be: *MainServerDir/Scripts/GTA V Spawn Camera"
+The proper directory structure should be: *MainServerDir/Scripts/GTA V Spawn Camera*

 Then, add the script to content.xml, located within the LU folder of your server.

 `<script folder="GTA V Spawn Camera" />`

 Then voila!
-Normal spawn is disabled, so in order to use this, you must use `GTAVSpawn ( Player pPlayer , Vector pPosition );`
+Normal spawn is disabled, so in order to use this, you must use

+`GTAVSpawn ( Player pPlayer , Vector pPosition );`

 The spawn camera script takes care of the rest.